reiserFSs/pgrpatcher/README.md

 ## Usage

-Put the the patcher into your Steam/SteamLibrary/steamapps/common/Punishing Gray Raven director and run it from bash:
+Put the the patcher into your Steam/SteamLibrary/steamapps/common/Punishing Gray Raven and run it from bash:

 ```bash
 ./pgr_apply_patches.py